 It’s not every day that we get all dolled up before leaving our home… because, realistically, who has time for a full face of makeup before 9 am meetings?
 While most of us don’t make a smoky eye part of our everyday look, our nights out on the town require a little more drama, and that’s when our eyeshadow makes an appearance.

 Eyeshadow helps draw attention to what is one of the most mysterious and beautiful parts of our face, but your eyes are also an easy and open gateway directly to your bloodstream.
-That’s why it’s essential to know what’s going onto your eyes.
-Keeping eyeshadow fresh, texturally consistent and giving them hues that really pop is sometimes accomplished using harsh and toxic chemicals.
+That’s why it’s essential to know what’s going on top, under, and around your eyes.
+Keeping eyeshadow fresh, texturally consistent, and giving them hues that really pop, is sometimes accomplished using harsh and toxic chemicals.